 The first program is called Cityographer and as you might expect from the name, it focuses on cities.
 There is a free version which you can use as much as you want and a pro version with additional features.
 Based on wording on the site, it does appear that they might be replacing it with another of their software programs.

 That second program is called Worldographer.
-Unlike Cityographer, which focues only on the city level, Worldographer has a world level, continent level, country level, and city level.
+Unlike Cityographer, which focuses only on the city level, Worldographer has a world level, continent level, country level, and city level.
 There is both a free and a pro version of this program as well which I will be trying out as I have time.
 One line from the web site which really excited me was talking about child maps, making maps of smaller locations based off the bigger ones.
-It uses, or at least has the option to use, a hex based map system and in addition to replacing Cityographer, it also is known as Hexographer 2, replacing the orignal Hexographer.
+It uses, or at least has the option to use, a hex based map system and in addition to replacing Cityographer, it also is known as Hexographer 2, replacing the original Hexographer.

 The free version of the original Hexographer is still available, but not advertised on their site as it has been replaced by Worldographer.
 It is unclear if there is any way to get the pro version of Hexographer, but there does not seem to be and it seems unlikely that they would keep it there given that they have replaced it with an updated version.